 How the award is decided

-- Nomination period: Nominations open on 3 June 2026 and will run for four weeks.
+- Nomination period: Nominations open in early June and will run for four weeks.

 - Voting period: Once nominations close, voting opens for four weeks.
 Voting is open to Associate and Promoter member companies, with one vote per member company.